JeetG-22/stock_picker/README.md

 1. Remove rows with negative or zero EPS values
 2. Remove rows where PE ratios are negative or zero
-3. Verify that earnings growth is above 0
+3. Verify that earnings growth is equal to or above 0
 4. Used Z-Score for outliers to sure that instrinsic ratio (instrinisic value / current price) of a stock is in between 2 standard deviations of the mean
 5. Removed rows that are missing or zero for current price, instrinsic value, and fair value